- Glass Fusing Three Hour Taster

 Glass Fusing & Slumping

-Melts and reshape glass in the intense heat of a kiln to for create art pieces or practical objects like plates and bowls.
+Melt and reshape glass in the intense heat of a kiln to for create art pieces or practical objects like plates and bowls.
 Advanced techniques allow you to combine colors, and even paint on glass, all while using recycled glass to create beautiful and ecologically sound art.

 Learn the basics of glass/heat interaction, glass cutting, fusing (combining colors), as well as a brief description of firing and annealing procedures.
 You’ll come out with a small finished project.
 Taster classes make great gifts for a DIYer, or a unique bonding experience with family or friends.
 Sign up for one morning and one afternoon Taster on the same day in separate disciplines and you’ll receive a $15 discount.